teamdigitale/teamdigitale.governo.it/en/people/andrea-ceresoni.md

 When I saw that a position as a cybersecurity expert had been opened, I decided, without blinking an eye, to apply to be an active part of the change.
 The nice phone call telling me that I had passed the selection tests, the people I’d work with and the enthusiasm to be part of this project made me immediately decide to accept the role.

 My mission within the Team is to evaluate and increase the security of all projects and platforms developed by the team and spread the culture of cybersecurity to make our platforms safe for all Italian citizens.

+In my free time I love traveling, experimenting with photography, cooking pasta carbonara for friends, tasting good wine and, when I'm alone, riding my bicycle which is still in Berlin for now.